pantale/DynELA-v3.0/README.md

 Compilation of the FEM code requires a number of libraries.

-Genaration of Makefiles for DynELA compilation is based on the use of the CMake application.
-CMAke is a cross-platform, open-source build system generator.
+Generation of Makefiles for DynELA compilation is based on the use of the CMake application.
+CMake is a cross-platform, open-source build system generator.
 It can be installed with the following command:

 	sudo apt install cmake